OtunbaM/geodev-lab-project/project-brief.md

 - Highlight wards outside the buffer in red to show underserved areas.
 - Add pop‑ups with ward names, population estimates, and distance to the nearest market.

-2. Market Planning Dashboard
+2. Market Planning Dashboard, This will Include:
- This will Include: Interactive map layers (markets, wards, roads), Charts showing percentage of population within/outside 5 km coverage,Filters for market type (daily, periodic, wholesale).
+- Interactive map layers (markets, wards, roads)
+- Charts showing percentage of population within/outside 5 km coverage
+- Filters for market type (daily, periodic, wholesale).

 3. Decision‑Support Outputs
-Accessibility Index: Score each ward based on proximity to markets.
+- Accessibility Index: Score each ward based on proximity to markets.
-Priority List: Identify top 5 wards needing new market sites.
+- Priority List: Identify top 5 wards needing new market sites.